With Pregnancy Loss, Support Is Available

-“Women will try to internalize it.
-They can sometimes blame themselves and ask, ‘Is it something I did wrong?
+“Women often blame themselves and ask, ‘Is it something I did wrong?
 Is there something I could’ve done differently?’
-That’s not usually the case,” Ms. Mehler says.
+That’s not usually the case, though, and I try hard to help my patients understand that,” Steer-Massaro says.

 Some factors that can contribute to pregnancy loss include: